There are over 150 varieties of basil in the world.

-Regular basil, often referred to as Genovese basil or sweet basil, is the most popular, and the one generally referred to when people talk of basil.
+Regular basil, often referred to as Genovese basil or sweet basil, is the most popular.
+It is the one generally referred to when people talk of basil.

-Holy Basil VS Basil: Naming
+Holy Basil vs. Basil: Naming

 Holy basil and sweet basil are like cousins.
 Think of them like lemons and limes.
 They belong to the Lamiaceae family and the Ocimum genus.

 What Are Its Uses?

 Holy basil is deeply rooted in Hinduism, Ayurveda, and traditional Hindu medicine.

 In Hinduism, holy basil is a sacred plant.
 It is worshipped, as they consider it the Mother Medicine of nature.

 In ancient Hindu societies, people used it to treat various ailments; this includes sore throat, memory loss, fever, headaches, cuts, and acne, among others.